 Facebook Custom Audiences can help to increase your website traffic.
 An example of a company that achieved this feat is Favi, an online one-stop furniture shop.
 The company used Facebook tools and Custom Audiences to drive traffic, increase sales and raise brand awareness.

-They got 2.6x increase in website traffic, 2.1x increase in people reached and 600,000 people were reached daily.
+They achieved a 2.6x increase in website traffic, 2.1x increase in people reached and 600,000 people were reached daily.

 3. It drives in-store visits